 Context Database searchElephant Calls Database - Contexts Search

-It wasn't long ago that people used to express surprise to learn that elephants could essentially "talk" to one another.
+People often express surprise to learn that elephants communicate with one another.
 Of course they can!
 How else can animals with strong individual personalities, living in a complex society, achieve anything?
-The purpose of this database, and the work that we have carried out over two decades, is to share with you the voices of elephants, and through them the complexities of their daily life.
+The purpose of this database, and the work that we have carried out over decades, is to share with you the voices of elephants, and through them the complexities of their daily life.

 One of the fundamental behavioural characteristics of elephants is their demonstrative nature.
 Expressions of what appear to be joy, anger, silliness, and outright indignation are all commonly seen.
 Elephants seem to revel in making a "big deal" about everything - they are the quinessential Drama Queens.
 For example, if one member of a family expresses umbrage, family and friends rush to her side to comment and concur and to provide emotional support and physical backup, if necessary.